The Last House on the Left (2009 film): Casting

 Dillahunt took inspiration from Andrew Cunanan, the man who killed Gianni Versace, when he recalled the brutality in which Cunanan murdered a man just for his car.
 Dillahunt recalls how an FBI profiler noted that this type of rage is typically directed toward someone the perpetrator knows, yet Cunanan managed to pull some element from his own life and place it on this random person who attempted to stand his ground against the would-be carjacker.
 To Dillahunt, that was how he wanted to approach Krug.
 To him, Mari actually shows that she is not afraid of Krug, which causes him to go "crazy".
-That being said, the actor felt like the scene where his character rapes Mari was one of the hardest things emotionally to film.
-He notes that part of him was happy that Sara Paxton was cast as Mari, because they had worked together in the past, so they knew each other.
+That being said, Dillahunt felt the scene where Krug rapes Mari was one of the hardest things emotionally to film.
+He notes that part of him was happy that Paxton was cast as Mari, because they had worked together in the past, so they knew each other.
 On the other hand, he felt uncomfortable acting out such a scene with a person he considered to be a friend.
 Paxton echoed his sentiments to Craven, who stated the actress expressed to him a greater feeling of trust that the person who would have to do these "horrible" things to her was someone she knew, and as a result made them at least partially more bearable to act.

 At the time Riki Lindhome was called in to audition for the role of Sadie, December 2007, she had not heard of Craven's original film.
 On the day of her audition, Lindhome was informed that she had missed her scheduled appointment and that she would need to return come January.
-Lindhome took the time to watch the original movie and read an article in Vanity Fair about the film, giving her some familiarity with the story and her role when she went to audition.
-Lindhome says she finds her character "creepy for no apparent reason", because the film does not attempt to justify why the three antagonists do what they do.
-The actress characterizes Sadie as being "equally as bad as [the men]", being just as vicious as the others.
-Lindhome admits that early in production it was easier for her to detach herself from the violent character she was portraying, but as filming continued and the cast grew closer she says that it became more difficult and "upsetting" to perform some of the scenes.
-According to Lindhome, as a response to seeing how some of the scenes were affecting the women, the producers sent Paxton, Lindhome, and Martha MacIsaac to a spa for a weekend.
+Lindhome took the time to watch the original film and read an article in Vanity Fair about it, giving her some familiarity with the story and her role when she went to audition.
+Lindhome said she found her character "creepy for no apparent reason", because the film does not attempt to justify why the antagonists do what they do.
+Lindhome characterized Sadie as being "equally as bad as [the men]", and admitted that early in production it was easier for her to detach herself from the violent character she was portraying, but as filming continued and the cast grew closer it became more difficult and "upsetting" to perform some of the scenes.
+According to Lindhome, in response to seeing how some of the scenes were affecting the women, the producers sent Lindhome, Paxton, and Martha MacIsaac, who was cast as Paige, to a spa for a weekend.